 FAQ

-• At a moment in time when out-of-touch politicians and courts are narrowing and rescinding rights across the country, New York is stepping up to make sure that never happens here.
-These legal protections protect New Yorkers from shifting political winds that would eliminate or narrow existing protections — and keep our rights in our hands.
+• At a moment when out-of-touch politicians and courts are narrowing and rescinding rights across the country, New York is stepping up to make sure that never happens here.
+Prop 1 protects New Yorkers from shifting political winds that would eliminate or narrow existing protections — and keep our rights in our hands.
+Prop 1 safeguards our abortion rights permanently and prevents government discrimination.

 • Neither the federal Constitution nor New York State’s Constitution currently protect against discrimination based on a person’s pregnancy, pregnancy outcome, access to reproductive healthcare and reproductive autonomy including abortion.
 Further, increasingly across the country in virtually every state, including New York, women face criminal and civil consequences for their pregnancy outcomes, including miscarriages.
 The ERA would change that, explicitly prohibiting discrimination by the government based on pregnancy and pregnancy outcomes.
 It would also protect against any government actions that would curtail a person’s reproductive autonomy or their access to reproductive health care.